 National Level Progress Report on COVID-19 as per work by Humanatarian Organizations and others. (as of July 02, 2021)

-COVID-19 RESPONSE ACTIVITITES DISTRIBUTION WITH PROVINCIAL STATUS The operational protocol reflects the actives that have already implemented or are in the implementing phase as of reporting date.
+COVID-19 RESPONSE ACTIVITITES DISTRIBUTION WITH PROVINCIAL STATUS

+The operational presence reflects the actors that have already implemented or are in the implementing phase as of reporting date.